 You bring

-Sensitive workflows, data classes, current providers, infrastructure options, and constraints.
+Sensitive processes, data classes, current providers, infrastructure options, and constraints.

 Folium builds